solidjs/solid/documentation/api.md

 ### `createDeferred(() => <code>, options: { timeoutMs: number }): getValueFn`

-Creates memo that only notifies downstream changes when the browser is idle. `timeoutMS` is the maximum time to wait before forcing the update.
+Creates memo that only notifies downstream changes when the browser is idle. `timeoutMs` is the maximum time to wait before forcing the update.

 ### `createRenderEffect(prev => <code>, initialValue): void`